skettios/LuaBackend/DOCUMENT.md

 ### Read\[XXXX\](Address) / ReadString(Address, Length)

-Reads a certain value from absolute **Address**.
+Reads a certain value from **Address**.
 Returns the read value.
 If reading a String, length must also be declared.
 The "**XXXX**" is a placeholder for the value type.

 List of types available: Byte, Short, Int, Long, Float, String, Boolean